jorendorff/recipes/sides/cheddar-scalloped-potatoes.md

 Do not prep the potatoes ahead of time or store them in water.

-Double this recipe: use a large Dutch oven instead of a saucepan, and let the casserole cool for 30 minutes instead of 15 at the end.
+If you double this recipe, be sure to use two small casserole dishes instead of a big one.
+Otherwise it'll come out soupy.

 *   Adjust oven rack to upper-middle position and heat oven to 425°.